 - We can help you plan an extension to see Petra in Jordan!

 Itinerary at a Glance

-April 2 Explore the newly relocated Egyptian Museum before flying to Luxor
+Day 4 Explore the Egyptian Museum before flying to Luxor

 Come nightfall, experience one of the many benefits to staying directly in front of this complex-–the nightly laser light show!
 Sure, it may not have been updated since the mid-70’s but it’s a hoot, and you have a front row seat from the convenience of your own room or the guesthouse rooftop.

-The next morning we’ll visit the awe-inspiring Egyptian museum, the final resting place of priceless treasures from this ancient civilization.
-The newly relocated museum houses the world’s largest collection of Pharaonic relics, and we’ll marvel at the enormous sarcophagi, statues, jewelry, and the magnificent golden masterpieces of King Tut.
+The next morning we’ll visit the Egyptian museum, the final resting place of priceless treasures from this ancient civilization.
+This museum houses the world’s largest collection of Pharaonic relics, and we’ll marvel at the enormous sarcophagi, statues, jewelry, and the magnificent golden masterpieces of King Tut.